vospader13/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [ ] Mention two parts of Express that you learned about this week. to build RESTful web services and to work with JSON
 - [ ] Describe Middleware?
+    Build in middleware like what is included in express Third party middleware that are npm modules we can install and import into the app using require custom middleware that is self written
+    middleware is like the glue that connects components together and allows us to manage data
 - [ ] Describe a Resource?
+    a RESTful Api is the resource. its an object with a type.
 - [ ] What can the API return to help clients know if a request was successful?
+    A HTTP Response status code
 - [ ] How can we partition our application into sub-applications?
+    By using routers for organization.
 ## Minimum Viable Product

 - [ ] Configure an _npm script_ named _"server"_ that will execute your code using _nodemon_.
 Make _nodemon_ be a development time dependency only, it shouldn't be deployed to production.